shwethaj1104/AWS_study_material/CodeDeploy, CodeCommit, CodeBuild, CodePipeline,CodeArtifact, CodeStar,Cloud9.md

 AWS Cloud9 is a cloud IDE (Integrated Development Environment) for writing, running and debugging code

-after creating codestar project- go to craete Could9- environment name-create environment
+After creating codestar project- go to craete Could9- environment name-create environment

 once cloud9 env is craeted-
 click on Open IDE-we will get cloud9 which will be running on web browser we can edit code on browser